American Tire and Service

-We recommend you get a seven point preventative cooling system maintenance check performed at least once every two years.
-Consult your vehicle owner’s manual for specific guidelines.
-The cooling system inspection identifies areas that need attention, and consists of the following:
+American Tire and Service in Rio Rancho recommends drivers have a seven point preventative cooling system maintenance check performed on their vehilce at least once every two years.
+Consult your vehicle owner’s manual to see if more specific guidelines are recommended by the manufacturer.
+The cooling system inspection identifies areas that need attention, and includes the following services:

-- A visual inspection of all cooling system components, including belts and hoses
+- We’ll visually inspection all cooling system components, including belts and hoses

-- A radiator cap pressure test to check the recommended system pressure level
+- A radiator cap pressure test is done to check the recommended system pressure level

 - A thermostat check for proper opening and closing

 - A pressure test to identify external leaks to the cooling system parts including the radiator, water pump, engine coolant passages, radiator, heater hoses and heater core

 - An internal leak test to check for combustion gas leakage into the cooling system

 The Cooling System of your vehicle carries heat away from the engine and maintains the operating temperature by circulating anti-freeze or coolant through the engine, and carrying it to the radiator for cooling.